l0crian1/vyos_ez_microsegmentation/README.md

 4. Download PIP using 'wget https://bootstrap.pypa.io/get-pip.py'
 5. Install PIP using 'python3 ./get-pip.py --break-system-packages'
 6. Install Flask using 'python3 -m pip install Flask --break-system-packages'
-7. Enable the VyOS API using 'set service https api keys id key key 'key''.
-The value for 'key' at the end should be whatever you want your API key to be.
+7. Enable the VyOS API using `set service https api keys id <name of key ID> key <key value>` (ex. `set service https api keys id mykey key 'key'`).
 You may wish to further secure this using this page: https://docs.vyos.io/en/latest/configuration/service/https.html
+8. Navigate to the `/config/scripts/vyos_ez_microsegmentation` folder.
-8. Find and update the 'apiKey = 'key'' string towards the top of the script to whatever you made your key.
+9. Find and update the 'apiKey = 'key'' string towards the top of the ez_microsegmentation.py file to whatever you made your key.
-9. Run the script using 'python3 ez_microsegmentation.py'
+10. Run the script using 'python3 ez_microsegmentation.py'
-10. Access the GUI on http://\<IP\>:5001
+11. Access the GUI on http://\<IP\>:5001

 By default, the script will be listening on all interfaces.
 You can modify that if desired.